FuelLabs/fuels-ts/docs/CONTRIBUTING.md

 ## Testing

 In order to run tests locally, you need `fuel-core` running as a docker container.
-To do that you can run these commands in your terminal:
+To do that run this command in your terminal:

 ```sh
 pnpm services:run